solo-io/supergloo/docs/content/guides/security/vault.md

 The new istio-agent sidecar (we'll install in the next step) will need to read and modify Gloo Mesh resources.
 To enable the necessary RBAC permissions, we are going to update our `enterprise-agent` helm release on both clusters.

-If your `enterprise-agents` were installed via helm, and those manifests are applied using GitOps then add the following values to your `values.yaml` file.
+If your  Enterprise Agents were installed via helm, and those manifests are applied using GitOps then add the following values to your `values.yaml` file.
 ```yaml
 istiodSidecar:
   createRoleBinding: true